 The key to responsible drinking should begin from the individual – knowing the dangers, knowing the limit and knowing when to stop.

-Why you need a breathalyzer
+Why you need a breathalyser

 There is no way of knowing what your blood alcohol concentration (BAC) is because there are just too many factors to take into consideration such as gender, weight, liver health, previous food consumption, and overall health.

 You can only estimate your BAC based on the number of drinks that you’ve had, but why take the risk of playing the guessing game when your health and safety is concerned?
-The only real way to find out your BAC is by using a breathalyzer.
+The only real way to find out your BAC is by using a breathalyser.

 A breathalyser is a device used in alcohol testing to estimate an individual’s blood alcohol content (BAC) from a breath sample.

 It does not directly measure the blood alcohol content or concentration.
 This requires the analysis of a blood sample.
 Instead, they estimate BAC by measuring the amount of alcohol in one’s breath.